This is the latest version. For older revisions please refer to the version overview.

 The timestamp in the message is the wakeup time when the device was activated by the cron expression in

-MbCron (using the devices internal clock).
+MbCron (using the devices internal clock), so all Uplinks from a single activation will have the same Timestamp.
 The Modbus Response in the message in addition with the start register/coil and the register/coil count makes it possible to know which registers/coils where exactly read/written, what kind they were, and the address of the device.
 For Modbus Commands that do not have a register/coil count (like function 5, forcing a single coil), or for those that do not contain a start register/coil (e.g. funtion 7, reading exception status), the contents of the additional fields

 start register and/or